RVirmoors/fred-arditti/README.md

 Antescofo is used for:

 * synchronisation of electronic score and live instruments
+* navigation to key events in the score
 * data routing & some processing
 * signal routing